Invisalign vs Veneers

 Consistent Wearing of Aligners

 An important aspect of a successful Invisalign treatment is patient compliance when it comes to wearing their aligners.
-The success of any Invisalign treatment is highly dependant on the patient wearing their aligners for 22 hours out of every day as the Invisalign system only works when patients are actually wearing their aligners.
-When patients forget to wear their aligners for the correct number of hours every day, it may affect the progress of their treatment.
+The success of any Invisalign treatment is highly dependant on the patient wearing their aligners for 22 hours everyday as the Invisalign system only works when patients are actually wearing their aligners.
+When patients forget to wear their aligners for the sufficient number of hours every day, it may affect the progress of their treatment.

 The lack of wearing the aligners as directed by your dentist can result in an extended treatment duration.